 Timeline for Application

 - Concentrate on doing well in your classes.
-Acquaint yourself with the Staton Learning Enrichment Center to make sure you are taking advantage of your academic resources.
+Acquaint yourself with the Staton Center for Learning Enrichment to make sure you are taking advantage of your academic resources.

 - Begin taking your prerequisite courses for optometry school.
 Requirements vary greatly by program, so be sure to do your research.
-Pick 5–10 optometry schools that interest you.
+After researching, choose 5 to 10 optometry schools that interest you.

-- Learn more about joining organizations in your student community from the Office of Student Life.
-This will not only help to improve your experiences here at Huntingdon, but also will show the admission committee that you are a well-rounded individual.
+- Learn more about joining student organizations from the Office of Student Affairs.
+This will not only improve your Huntingdon experience, but also will show the admission committee that you are a well-rounded individual.